caarlos0-graveyard/railscasts-downloader/readme.md

 # Donate

 Please, donate to Ryan instead, or just get a PRO account.
-It totally worth!
+It's worth it!